 The Healthcare Leadership Academy (The HLA) and Medics.Academy have together developed a series of leadership programmes that are accredited and supported by the Institute of Leadership and Management and The University of Central Lancashire (UCLan) Medical School.
 The Intermediate Level 1 Programme is designed and built on the experience of delivering content to hundreds of scholars, fellows and clinicians over several years.
-This course is designed for healthcare professionals who want to start their leadership journey after undertaking our basic 1 day programme.
+This virtual elective, is the equivalent of the Basic Level 3 course and is designed for healthcare students who want to start their leadership journey after undertaking our other basic programmes.
 You will dedicate time to exploring and developing your leadership and management skills.
 It’s HLA accredited and is mapped to our six pillars of leadership.
 We have designed this for people that want to demonstrate their leadership commitment when applying for new roles or developing in the roles they are already in.
-As a doctor You can use your certificate from this course as evidence of leadership and management training to support your IMT, CT, ST application, or to achieve your CCT/CESR.
-If you are a nursing or other AHP health professional, this can help you starting thinking about your next step on the career path.
+As a doctor you can use your certificate from this course as evidence of leadership and management training to support your IMT, CT, ST application, or to achieve your CCT/CESR.
+If you are a nursing or other AHP health professional, this can help you start thinking about your next step on the career path.

 What will you Learn?

 The course will cover the essentials of medical leadership.
 This includes:

 Identify key leadership behaviours and skills and learn to adopt them;

 Communicate more effectively with people they work with;